-A living will in Georgia is also called an advance directive.
+A Georgia living will is also called an advance directive.

-Georgia living wills allow people to express what they want from end-of-life medical care.
+Georgia’s living will allow people to express what they want from end-of-life medical care.

 They are able to give direction on the type of medical care they do or do not want.

 Living wills in Georgia do not go into effect until you are incapacitated.

 Meaning that you have lost cognitive functions and are not of sound mind.